 While a double shot of espresso may seem overpowering, a cup of mocha delivers balanced flavors of sweetness and bitterness.
 This drink is perfect for those who aren’t fans of intense coffee flavor but still want a caffeine kick.
 Because it contains chocolate, it’s easier to drink than most espresso-based beverages and is perfect during cold weather.

-Here’s how you can make a cup of mocha at home:
+Here’s how you can make a mocha at home:

 - 1Pull two shots of espresso and pour it into a tall glass.